Home » Biography » Mahatma Gandhi Biography

 Mahatma Gandhi Biography

-Mohandas Karamchand Gandhi, also honored as Mahatma Gandhi was a preeminent figure in India’s struggle for Independence from British rule through his ideology of non-violence.
+Mohandas Karamchand Gandhi, also honored as Mahatma Gandhi, was a preeminent figure in India’s struggle for Independence from British rule through his ideology of non-violence.
 He was a renowned freedom activist and the most influential political leader of India.
-He was also known as Father of India, (Bapu) and Mahatma (Great Soul).
+He was also known as the Father of India (Bapu) and Mahatma (Great Soul).
 Mahatma Gandhi also worked for India’s poor people and depressed classes.
-Martin Luther and Nelson Mandela were also influenced by his ideology of truth and non-violence.
+His ideology of truth and non-violence also influenced Martin Luther King and Nelson Mandela.

 Mahatma Gandhi’s Birth Date

 Mahatma Gandhi was born on 2nd October in Porbandar, Gujarat.
-This date is observed as International Day for non-violence and Mahatma Gandhi Jayanti is also celebrated on 2nd October.
-His father’s name was Karamchand Gandhi who was the dewan of Porbandar and his mother’s name was Putlibai.
-He was married at an early age his wife’s name was Kastubai Makhanji Kapadia and has 4 sons Harilal, Devdas, Manilal, and Ramdas.
+This date is observed as International Day for Non-Violence and Mahatma Gandhi Jayanti is also celebrated on 2nd October.
+His father’s name was Karamchand Gandhi, who was the dewan of Porbandar, and his mother’s name was Putlibai.
+He was married at an early age his wife’s name was Kastubai Makhanji Kapadia, and he had 4 sons: Harilal, Devdas, Manilal, and Ramdas.
 Know More about Mahatma Gandhi’s Biography, Ideology, Major Movements, and Books in this Article.

 Mahatma Gandhi Education